In This Article

 The best way to avoid cheating?
 "Knowing yourself and what your needs are and clearly communicating those to your partner should minimize the likelihood of infidelity," says Campbell.

 If you want to know the truth, your partner is "going to be more likely to admit to [cheating] if you [make it known that that's] something you are willing to hear," says Campbell.
-You could ask, "for example, 'have you thought about being intimate with another person or have you already done so?
+You could ask, "'Have you thought about being intimate with another person or have you already done so?
 I am willing to hear the truth because I think it's important.'"

 To address relationship anxiety around fear of being cheated on, you can "see a therapist to sort out if [your] concerns are legitimate or rooted in [your] own insecurities," offers Campbell.
 "If it's just [jealousy], you can work on yourself, work on boosting your confidence and recognizing your value as a relationship partner."